-Discovering you are expecting multiples is a surprise and shock to most, even if they were aware there was a chance!
-Most parents feel a sense of bewilderment: 'How are we going to cope?'
-'What do I need?'
-'How will this affect my pregnancy?'
-'What are the risks?'
-'What support is there?'
+Discovering you are expecting twins, triplets or more is a surprise and shock to most, even if they were aware there was a chance!
+Most parents feel a sense of bewilderment: "How are we going to cope?"
+"What do I need?"
+"How will this affect my pregnancy?"
+"What are the risks?"
+"What support is there?"

 It is perfectly natural to be concerned and overwhelmed.
 Congratulations, you are going to be a multiple birth parent!
 Multiple birth pregnancies, just like multiple birth parenting, are much more involved and labour-intensive.
 The type of multiples you are expecting will dictate the type of antenatal treatment you will get and the preparation you will need to do.

 Looking after yourself when expecting twins, triplets or more.

 Taking care of yourself during a multiple birth pregnancy starts with eating well – except that little research has been done on what that means for a mother carrying multiples.

 In the absence of any real science, it's probably best to aim for healthy, balanced meals along the same lines as all pregnant women.
 You will need to drink plenty of fluids, ideally eight large glasses of water a day as a minimum.
 It's worth bearing in mind that sugary snacks can give you highs and lows which may be unpleasant.
 Slow-burning foods such as whole grain breads and crackers, vegetables, beans, oats, brown rice and whole grain pasta will tend to keep your blood sugar more stable and may satisfy you for longer.

 You will need more protein, calcium, iron, folic acid and Vitamin B12 than in a singleton pregnancy, so make sure you have a varied diet.
 Try to eat little and often.
 Fresh foods are likely to give your body more of what it needs nutritionally than foods that have been processed.
 Taking a pregnancy supplement is also a good idea.